 Fast forward to the end of 1999.
-Amidst the predictions of Y2K doom and gloom, every media outlet was publishing their “best of the century” lists, covering best books, best movies, best set of tits . . . and of course, best albums.
+Amidst the predictions of Y2K doom and gloom, every media outlet was publishing their “best of the century” lists, covering best books, best movies, the best set of tits . . . and of course, best albums.
 I was in one of the libraries scattered around the Claremont Colleges, finishing research on one of my first college papers (I think it was an analysis of how Byron’s club foot affected the meter of Don Juan).
-Because the stability of the Internet connection in the dorms was a jump ball proposition at best, I decided to hang around and use a more reliable access point to find out what was going on in the music world.
-As was my habit at the time, I began with the New Musical Express, or NME.
+Because the stability of the Internet connection in the dorms was a jumpball proposition at best, I decided to hang around and use a more reliable access point to find out what was going on in the music world.
+As was my habit at the time, I began with the New Musical Express or NME.
 Right there on the front page was the news: NME had named Pet Sounds the best album of the 20th century.

-“Oh, for fuck’s sake,” I exclaimed, with great intensity and volume, crashing silence and library taboos as if a two-ton bomb had ripped through the roof.
+“Oh, for fuck’s sake,” I exclaimed, with great intensity and volume, crashing long-standing library taboos as if a two-ton bomb had ripped through the roof.
 Everyone looked at me in surprise, some glaring, some smiling, but I had given them a moment they would remember all their lives, just as the harried traveler in Euston Station had given me.

-There’s no question that Pet Sounds would definitely find a spot on my top albums list—the list of the most overrated albums of all time.
-The praise and attention that has been heaped on this record has elevated it to near-sacred status, a development I find completely unfathomable.
+There’s no question that Pet Sounds would find a spot on my top albums list—the list of the most overrated albums of all time.
+The praise heaped on this record has elevated it to near-sacred status, a development I find completely unfathomable.
 I’ve listened to the album in mono and stereo, I’ve read all the reviews, I’ve read essays justifying its lofty position as the best rock album ever made, I’ve looked at the sheet music . . . and I can only conclude that this is a textbook example of what Hitler called “The Big Lie.”
 If you tell the masses a lie that is so extravagant that no one could possibly believe that anyone could make it up, they will believe the lie.

 If anything, Pet Sounds reveals inherent deficiencies in The Beach Boys that they were never able to overcome.
-They never had to pay their dues, having lived a comfortable white middle class existence in a typically dysfunctional family in the Southern California Dream World of the 1960’s.
+They never had to pay their dues, having lived a comfortable white middle-class existence in a typically dysfunctional family in the Southern California Dream World of the 1960s.
 Their earliest musical influences were clean white male trios and quartets like The Four Freshmen, and though much is made about how Carl turned Brian on to Johnny Otis’ radio program, The Beach Boys never immersed themselves in the blues, soul or R&B to the extent that The Beatles, Stones and Kinks did.
 As such, their attempts at finding the groove may have been mathematically correct but lacked feel.
 Beach Boys songs may make you tap your toes but they were completely devoid of the sexual tension present in truly great rock and roll.
-They produced clean, white bread rock and roll with emphasis on the harmonies, not the groove.
+They produced clean, white-bread rock and roll with emphasis on the harmonies, not the groove.

 Another fundamental flaw in the band that comes through loud and clear on Pet Sounds is that they never developed a social consciousness (their later attempts like “Student Demonstration Time,” are simply pathetic).
-The lyrics on Pet Sounds forever trapped in the amber of Wally and Beaver’s room: songs that nice, clean, white high school kids can play at their weekend swim parties.
-Eight of the eleven vocal songs on Pet Sounds are adolescent love songs with lyrics dripping with teenage naiveté, traditional middle class values and blatant sexism.
+The lyrics on Pet Sounds are forever trapped in the amber of Wally and Beaver’s room: songs that nice, clean, white high school kids can play at their weekend swim parties.
+Eight of the eleven vocal songs on Pet Sounds are adolescent love songs with lyrics dripping with teenage naiveté, traditional middle-class values and blatant sexism.
 They describe a world where girls are things that guys pass around; that the worst thing a girl can do is change and grow; and where young couples never engage in pre-marital sex.
 The two attempts to deal with personal growth or the meaning of life, “I Know There’s an Answer” and “I Just Wasn’t Made for These Times,” contain awkwardly expressed, unfinished thoughts that add up to little more than mental stammering.
 An outsider named Tony Asher may have written most of the lyrics, but Brian Wilson thought they were wonderful and The Beach Boys recorded them.
 In 1966, Ray Davies did Face to Face, John Lennon wrote “Tomorrow Never Knows,” Bob Dylan released Blonde on Blonde and even McCartney got into the act with “Eleanor Rigby.”
 Ignoring a world where change was exploding all around them, The Beach Boys were still singing lyrics suitable for The Ozzie & Harriet Show.

 Pet Sounds is Phil Spector on acid, nothing more, nothing less.